 By 1926 Langdon, like so many other famous comedians, had made the transition to features with his charming The Strong Man, Tramp, Tramp, Tramp, and what some consider to be his masterpiece, Three’s a Crowd.

 Like so many great stories, the plot is relatively uncomplicated but has plenty of warm emotional touches.
-Harry, playing his usual odd-but-goodhearted little character, lives in a sad little garret that can only be reached by perhaps the world’s longest, rickety outdoor staircase.
+Harry, playing his usual odd-but-goodhearted little character, lives in a sad little garret that’s only reachable by what is perhaps the world’s longest, rickety outdoor staircase.

 He wistfully longs to have a family of his own (Harry’s character, naive and childish as he could be, still liked the ladies in his own adoring way).
 After a snowstorm hits the city he comes across a young woman collapsed in the snow, and brings her to his garret to take care of her.
 As things turn out, the young woman had run away from her husband (who was living a “dissolute” life) and was about to have a baby.